gmferise/gvz-database/README.md

 You can use `GVZ.log(string)` within your code to take advantage of the same debugging functionality.

-You can also use `GVZ.err(string)` within your own code to throw a GVZ Error.
-These errors cannot be turned off like the logging can.
+You can also use `GVZ.err(string)` within your own code to throw a GVZ Error if you'd like, although they cannot be disabled.

 **Example:**